ericbeland/enhanced_errors/README.md

 - **Let Variables**: RSpec let variables, if applicable.
 Only memoized (evaluated) let variables are captured.
 - **Global Variables**: Global variables, in debug mode.

-The captured data includes a `capture_type` field indicating whether the data was captured during a `raise` or `rescue` event.
+The captured data includes a `capture_event` field indicating whether the data was captured during a `raise` or `rescue` event.
 By default, EnhancedErrors returns the first `raise` and the last `rescue` event for each exception, providing a clear trace of the exception lifecycle.

 The captured data is then appended to the exception's message, providing rich context for debugging.